 At present, where they are organized at all, they appear to be organized with the men workers-and that is chiefly in the textile industry in Shanghai.
 True, in Canton, I was told of a trade union which had been in existence for two monts which organized the women in a match factory together with the men; and of a women's union in a stocking factory, claiming 200 members, which is said to have been in existence for three years.
 But these are tiny numbers compared with the women employed in the cotton mills and silk filatures.
-In Shanghai, there are said to be 125,000 workers employed in the cotton mills and silk filatures.
-In Shanghai, there are said to be 125,000 workers employed in the cotton in the cotton unions affiliated to the Shanghai Federation of Labor Unions.
+In Shanghai, there are said to be 125,000 workers employed in textile factories, of whom 57,700 were stated to be organized in the cotton unions affiliated to the Shanghai Federation of Labor Unions.
 As more than 60 per cent of these cotton workers were said to be women, it is to be presumed that some of the organized workers are women, but I could not obtain any specific figures.